entropic-dev/boltzmann/docs/content/reference/context.md

 +++
 title="The context object"
 weight=5
+[taxonomies]
+tags = ["reference"]
 +++

 Every route handler receives exactly one parameter: a context object.
-You should extend the context object with whatever data you find useful to preserve through the lifetime of a single request.
+You should extend the context object with whatever data you find useful to preserve through the lifetime of a single request. <!-- more -->
 The context exposes the following getters for data you're likely to find useful:

 - `method`: the request method
 - `headers`: the request headers